PhilippBlum/2021-ws_do_pb/Ambidextruous_Organization.md

 # Meaning:
-• The Roman god Janus had two sets of eyes—one pair focusing on what lay behind, the other on what lay ahead.
+* The Roman god Janus had two sets of eyes—one pair focusing on what lay behind, the other on what lay ahead.

+Bild einfügen(Selbst erstellt)

-• “Ambidexterity” can be defined as a state of being equally adapted in the use of both the left and the right hand, and also in using them at the same time.
+* “Ambidexterity” can be defined as a state of being equally adapted in the use of both the left and the right hand, and also in using them at the same time.

 ---

 # Reasons to transform into an ambidextrous organization
-• Big and old companies have a hard time innovating
+* Big and old companies have a hard time innovating
-• The companies must be aware of the situation and see the signals
+* The companies must be aware of the situation and see the signals
-• Often its risky to keep the old structure of the company and not changing current paths
+* Often its risky to keep the old structure of the company and not changing current paths
-• Ignoring the signals leads often to interruption
+* Ignoring the signals leads often to interruption

 - Restructuring the organization and splitting teams and creating new teams makes it possible to react to the environmental change.
 - Its important that every instance is ready and open-minded for the new